 Call it how you see it, though I believe the site has vastly improved in design over the time.
 I hope you think so too.

 A little about the site owner

-My name is Brad and I am in my mid thirties.
+My name is Brad and I am in my mid forties.
 I live in Sydney which is the capital city of New South Wales, Australia and also Australia's largest city.
-Whether it is the best city or not depends on one's point of view.
-I have been collecting and restoring old radios for about twenty years and have never grown tired of wanting to have one more set on the shelves.
+I have been collecting and restoring old radios for about thirty years and have never grown tired of wanting to have one more set on the shelves.
 Every collector has a favourite brand and I am no exception.
-I have a soft spot for AWA and in particular their Radiolettes of the late 1940's (model 516 and variants) and I would like to end up having the largest collection of them, and their 1930's bretheren (Empire States), in the world - basically one good working example of each and every model made and each and every colour of that model.
+I have a soft spot for AWA and in particular their Radiolettes of the late 1940's.
 I currently own six of the seven colours known to me in the 1940's models, they being: walnut, white, cream, jade, turquoise, burgundy.
-A white set with black and orange marbling was also available and this will be acquired as the chance arrives.
-The picture below shows four of them in splendid condition with three of them in working order.

 Vintage Radio and Television is proudly brought to you by an era where things were built with pride and made to last.

 DISCLAIMER: Valve radios and televisions contain voltages that can deliver lethal shocks.
 You should not attempt to work on a valve radio or other electrical appliances unless you know exactly what you are doing and have gained some experience with electronics and working around high voltages.
 The owner, administrators and staff of Vintage Radio & Television will accept no liability for any damage, injury or loss of life that comes as a result of your use or mis-use of information on this website.
 Please read our Safety Warning before using this website.